 - 13 HEALTH (13 43 25 84) Caller can speak to a registered nurse who can send an ambulance if required.

 - 000 in an emergency (if someone is at immediate risk and parent/caregiver is unable to keep young person safe).

-headspace monitors it's social media pages between 9am and 5pm Mondays to Fridays only, outside if these hours and on public holidays headspace posts are automatically generated and the social media pages will not be looked at and moderated until the following business day.
+headspace monitors it's social media pages between 8:30am and 5pm Monday to Thursday, and 8:30am - 3:30pm Friday only, outside of these hours and on public holidays headspace posts are automatically generated and the social media pages will not be looked at and moderated until the following business day.

 headspace recognizes that sometimes people need immediate help and support.
 The headspace social media pages do not provide counselling or crisis services.
 If you need immediate assistance please call Kids Helpline 1800 551 800 or lifeline on 13 11 14.
 In an emergency please call 000